Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### POST: `/jobs/<job id>/rerun`

 This endpoint is used to rerun a job with exactly the same parameters.
-When rerunning a job, the original job will be set to broken.
+When rerunning a job, the original job's queue state will be set to broken since the content it generated will no longer be valid.

 <details>